farandal/excercise/README.md

 ### As a Customer, I want to call a web service to Create a Review, so I can give feedback on a product.

-Acceptance Criteria:
+* Acceptance Criteria:

-1. Accepts parameters for User ID, Product ID, Rating, Comment
+1. Accepts parameters for User ID, Product ID, Rating, Comment \n
-2. User ID must exist, and must be for a user with type "Customer"
+2. User ID must exist, and must be for a user with type "Customer" \n
-3. Should perform basic validation and return a descriptive error message if validation fails Technical acceptance criteria:
+3. Should perform basic validation and return a descriptive error message if validation fails\n

+* Technical acceptance criteria:

-1. RESTful web service that uses JSON as message format
+1. RESTful web service that uses JSON as message format \n
-2. No authentication required
+2. No authentication required \n

 ##FRONTEND User Cases

 ## As a Customer, I want to view the latest Products on the website, so I can choose what to buy.

-Acceptance Criteria:
+* Acceptance Criteria:

 1. The page accepts an optional Brand ID parameter on the URL to filter the results.
 If a Brand ID provided, displays only products for that brand.
-If no Brand ID, then show products from any Brand.
+If no Brand ID, then show products from any Brand. \n
-2. If no products found, displays a friendly message to the user.
+2. If no products found, displays a friendly message to the user.\n
-3. If matching products are found, the page will display a list of the (up to) 10 newest products, including their Product Name & Description, Brand Name and the most recent review (including the User Name, Rating and Comment).
+3. If matching products are found, the page will display a list of the (up to) 10 newest products, including their Product Name & Description, Brand Name and the most recent review (including the User Name, Rating and Comment).\n
-4. Each product in the list should have an "Add Review" link that will take the user to a different page where they can add a Review (this page to be created in the next step).
+4. Each product in the list should have an "Add Review" link that will take the user to a different page where they can add a Review (this page to be created in the next step). \n
-5. The page should use at least some basic visual styling, but it's up to you how far you want to take this (depending on your front-end development skills etc).
+5. The page should use at least some basic visual styling, but it's up to you how far you want to take this (depending on your front-end development skills etc).\n
 Technical acceptance criteria:
 1. Needs to call the Find Products web service you previously created
 2. Needs to work in current versions of Chrome and Firefox